alexkmbk/1CDBStorageStructureInfo/README.md

 - Support both English and Russian main script for configurations.

-- Support two languages for user interfase : English and Russian.
+- Support two languages for user interface : English and Russian.

 The functionality  is based on the built-in platform function GetDBStorageStructureInfo()